How to move, store and trade duty-suspended and duty-paid excise goods.

-Temporary registered consignees are excise traders that are registered and approved by HMRC to import duty-suspended excise goods into the UK from other EU member states on a consignment-by-consignment basis.
-They aren’t permitted to hold or dispatch excise goods in duty-suspension or to receive excise duty-suspended goods from UK suppliers or from outside the EU.
+Temporary registered consignees are excise traders that are registered and approved by HMRC to import duty-suspended excise goods into the UK from EU member states on a consignment-by-consignment basis.
+They are not permitted to hold or dispatch excise goods in duty-suspension or to receive excise duty-suspended goods from UK suppliers or from outside the EU.

 Read more about temporary registered consignees.

 Dealing in duty-paid excise goods